-Notices of other opportunities to engage will be distributed through many sources, including FEMA's Infrastructure Protection Directorate and the DHS Private Sector Office.
+Other opportunities to assess your business or organization's preparedness will be available through various sources, including FEMA's National Protection and Programs Directorate and the DHS Private Sector Office.
 These web sites provide information on components such as the Office of Infrastructure Protection, Office of Cybersecurity Communications, and the National Infrastructure Protection Plan.
 Interested parties are encouraged to monitor these web pages for program updates.